Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 Many people believe or act as though a customer’s intention to refer is entirely out of the company’s control.
 To the contrary, the data shows that consumers and business buyers alike can’t help recommending products and services to their friends.

 Word-of-mouth an instinct wired deep in our brains.
-Companies who wish to strengthen their digital reputation tap into that hardwired desire.
+Companies who wish to strengthen their online reputation tap into that hardwired desire.

-A recent study from Nielsen on referral marketing (word-of-mouth) found that:
+A recently updated study from Nielsen on referral marketing (word-of-mouth) found that:

 - When someone shares or talks about a brand on social media, there’s a significant correlation to purchasing behavior.